-The Rutherford County Landfill is located at the dead end of Laurel Hill Drive, which turns off Charlotte Road behind Hardee’s and Crowe’s Mortuary.
-The landfill will accept household garbage, demolition materials, brush and tree limbs, pallets, metal, white goods (which consists of refrigerators, stoves, washers, and dryers, hot water heaters, dishwashers, etc.), tires, oil, oil filters, batteries and dead animals.
+The Rutherford County Landfill is located at the end of Laurel Hill Drive, which turns off Charlotte Road behind Hardee’s and Crowe’s Mortuary.
+The landfill will accept household garbage, demolition materials, brush and tree limbs, pallets, metal, white goods (which consists of refrigerators, stoves, washers, and dryers, hot water heaters, dishwashers, etc.), tires, cooking oil, motor oil, oil filters, batteries and dead animals.
 They will not accept other liquids, hazardous waste, insecticides, chemicals, stumps, sludges etc. The landfill also accepts used computers, TVs and asbestos.

 Upon entering the landfill (speed limit is 10 mph), drive slowly over speed bump onto the scales; stop at the ‘stop’ sign and speaker on your window.
 An attendant will ask what you are hauling.
 You will then be directed where to put your items (exit scales slowly over bump).
 After emptying your items, slowly cross back over the scales so the scale operator can determine how much weight was left behind.

 (1) Any house garbage, furniture, thick non recyclable plastic like bumpers or plastic car parts, fiberglass and painted pallets will go into the transfer station (the green building) on the left side of the road.
 Bays 3,4, and 5.

 (3) Yard waste (brush, limbs, tree clippings etc.) will go to the end of the pavement and follow the dirt road past the green building and to the right to the #3 sign.
 When dry drive in and dump on pile.
 During heavy muddy conditions dump from the pavement on to the area to prevent getting stuck.

 (4) Any metal or white good will be put in the metal pile on the right (accross from Transfer Station).
 Refrigerators, freezers and air conditioners will be placed separately beside the metal pile so coolants can be removed.